nextgis/qgis_cswclient/docs/howto.rst

 You can fine tune MetaSearch with the following settings:

 - **Results paging**: when searching metadata catalogues, the number of results to show per page
+- **Timeout**: when searching metadata catalogues, the number of seconds for blocking connection attempt.
+Default value is 10

 Support
 -------